qnslab/qscope/README.md

 - **Client**: Controls the system through scripts or GUI
 - **Measurement**: Handles experiment logic with parameter sweeps

-Multiple clients can connect simultaneously to control the system, run measurements, and monitor data in real-time.
+Multiple clients (script or gui) can connect simultaneously to control the system, run measurements, and monitor data in real-time.

 ## Key Features